open-cluster-management-io/work/README.md

-# Providing content to managed clusters
+# Providing content to the managed clusters

 Support a primitive that enables resources to be applied to a managed cluster.